GamerXR-637/encryption/README.md

 # BetterTools

 Some basic tools to make your project easier and better!
 Some categories are:

 - Untilites
 - Misc
 - Strings
 - ects

 ## Setup

 First Run

 ```
 git clone https://github.com/GamerXR-637/BetterTools-js.git
 ```

 in you terminal or download file `BetterTools`

 Second, in your main file, add:

 ```JavaScript
 const "name" = require("File Path to the "BetterTools" folder");
 // or
 const { "Functions you want to use" } = require("File Path to the "BetterTools" folder");
 ```

 If you use the first option, then the function should be called as

 ```JavaScript
 "name".FunctionName(paramters)
 ```

-Else this works fine with the second option
+Else, this works fine with the second option

 ```JavaScript
 FunctionName(paramters)
 ```

+# Examples and Usage

 ## betterUUID(number)

 ```JavaScript
 // betterUUID(number)
 // Allows you to have a custom-made UUID based on your needs